Blockchain in Supply Chain Management: Key Use Cases and Benefits

 The food supply chain will likely be the first one to undergo major blockchainization, especially when it comes to the distribution of fresh produce.
 Recalls have been a major and costly industry issue for years.
 Thus, several major food-borne bacteria outbreaks, which have recently happened in the US, are encouraging more and more companies to look into blockchain as a new method for increasing visibility and traceability of the goods.

 Other businesses are exploring how blockchain can be used to certify the origin and paths of goods sold and provide data on the authenticity of those.
-For instance, has recently tested the IoT and blockchain combo to prevent wine fraud.
-In China, nearly are sold every hour.
+For instance, OriginTrail in partnership with TagItSmart has recently tested the IoT and blockchain combo to prevent wine fraud.
+In China, nearly 30,000 counterfeit wine bottles are sold every hour.
 Some of them contain hazardous additives that can cause serious health problems among consumers.
 The companies’ blockchain-based protocol allows tracking every wine bottle from the vineyard to the stores.
 Its anti-counterfeit technology that utilizes photochromic ink together with unique QR codes helps to verify the provenance and authenticity of every bottle.

 As early pilots prove, blockchain and supply chain management can be a powerful combination.
-So much so, that in the next six years, will adopt blockchain for food safety and traceability to ramp up their visibility into production, quality, and freshness.
+So much so, that in the next six years, 20% of the top 10 global grocers will adopt blockchain for food safety and traceability to ramp up their visibility into production, quality, and freshness.

 Beyond the food industry, other traceability-based blockchain projects are catching up too: